Mikroh/4ch-Image-Downloader/README.md

 # 4ch Image Downloader
 This documentation is meant for any unfortunate soul who stumbles upon this project.
 This application allows you to automatically download images from 4chan threads.
 I developed this application for myself, so the only boards that work are /b/, /g/, and /int/.
-If you want to add more boards, see line 61 on <em>MainWindow.cs</em>.
+If you want to add more boards, see line 61 in <em>MainWindow.cs</em>.

 I <em>might</em> include some Windows binaries in the future.
 Until then, you'll have to compile the application yourself using Mono.